(Back to Illinois Haunted Index > Enjoy a Haunted Mansion)

 After being wowed by the ornate exterior, one is transported into a world far away from the troubles of life, just by walking into the interior!

 The esplanade, or inner lobby: This grand space is designed after the Hall of Mirrors in the Palace of Versailles near Paris, France.
-Originally had 4 huge thrones, which were sold to an antique dealer at the time just before the renovation.
-This is a grand space originally had 4 huge thrones, which were sold to an antique dealer at the time just before the renovation.
+This grand space originally had 4 huge thrones, which were sold to an antique dealer at the time just before the renovation.
 Receptions and social events are held here today.

 The arch between the esplanade and rotunda area: Was carefully copied from the Arc de Triomphe in Paris.
 In the center of this arch is the head of the goddess Athena.